Thursday, March 19, 2015

 Printers Alley

-History about the Spaghetti Factory: I found on the internet:
+History of the Spaghetti Factory: I found on the internet:

-The Old Spaghetti Factory is a historic Victorian structured establishment and is filled with antiques from the period.
+The Old Spaghetti Factory is a historic Victorian structure filled with period antiques.

 Classy enough for a business lunch and casual enough for a family dinner.
-Long Island ice tea flows like water from the romantic bar with love seats and intimate seating for couples.
-Families can eat an entire pasta dinner with salad and bread for about $8.00 each.
-Altogether, it is a formula for success even in the touristy climate of Second Avenue. “
+Long Island iced tea flows like water from the romantic bar with love seats and intimate seating for couples.
+Families can have an entire pasta dinner with salad and bread for about $8.00 per person.
+Altogether, it is a formula for success even in the touristy climate of Second Avenue. "

 Information about The Music Queen:

-“The Music City Queen was a dinner cruise that we had planned to take but minors could not go aboard.
+"The Music City Queen was a dinner cruise that we had planned to take, but minors could not go aboard.
 It holds about 250 passengers.
 The Music City Queen offers exciting and unusual cruises on the beautiful Cumberland River departing from the Nashville Old Steamboat Dock (four blocks from the downtown Convention Center).
-Nashville is Tennessee's State Capitol. “
+Nashville is Tennessee's State Capital. "

-We shopped at the mall and the square downtown.
+We shopped at the mall and at the downtown square.

 "